Okanagan home values have been volatile since 2021. Values have recently been flat.

 Our forecast inputs:

-From a seller’s perspective, more changes in the market influence prices downward so now may be a better time to sell than in two years, and the annual real estate cycle usually favours sellers in the first half of the year.
+From a seller’s perspective, more changes in the market influence prices downward, so this year may be a better time to sell than in two years.
+Remember that the house and apartment markets are on different trajectories too.

-Sellers should consult a mortgage broker early to prioritise flexible loan conditions and reduce the risk of cancellation penalties.
+Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
 Find out more about the benefits of a mortgage broker.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.

-It’s hard to say.
-Prices have been falling, but interest rates (borrowing costs) are high, so prices could fall further.
-It's almost impossible to time the market.
-If you are buying your forever home and don't plan to sell for ten years, then the risks of buying now are lower.
+It's almost impossible to time the market perfectly.
+However, if you are buying your forever home and don't plan to sell for ten years, the risks of buying now are lower than a year ago.

 If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
 Also, don't bite off more than you can chew when it comes to financing.